ixnoahlive/lavacake/README.md

 | ⌛ | Pit Wrapping

 ## 📦 Installation
 This installation guide is intended for Linux servers as they are most common and also the best place performance-wise for Lavacake.
-There may be incompatibility issues for macOs and Windows.
+There may be incompatibility issues for macOS and Windows.

 ### Prerequisites
-Lavacake is best run through an NGINX-like software, this is due to the extra headers provided by said software allowing ratelimits to work.
-Of course, NGINX is **not required**.
+Lavacake is best run through a reverse proxy (such as NGINX) software, this is due to the extra headers provided by said software allowing ratelimits to work.
+Of course, a reverse proxy is **not required**.
 See the second link for disabling user ratelimits.

 - [Installing NGINX](https://ubuntu.com/tutorials/install-and-configure-nginx)
 - [Configuring Lavacake](#configuring-lavacake)

 ### Installing Bun
 Lavacake uses native Bun functions, and **cannot be used with Node**.
 Thankfully, installing Bun is easy!
+You can follow their [official documentation](https://bun.sh/) or just run the command below:
 ```bash
 curl -fsSL https://bun.sh/install | bash
 ```